 At what point does your child take off the straight and narrow and start veering towards more dangerous territory?

-Here are five warning signs and differences between a bully and a leaders you should learn to recognise:
+Here are five warning signs and differences between a bully and a leader you should learn to recognise:

 1. Bullies want power.
 Leaders work collectively